dabbu-knowledge-platform/files-api-server/docs/CodeStyles.md

 These are the style guidelines for coding in Dabbu.

+Run `npm run format` before committing changes to Github to make sure it passes style checks once pushed to the repository.

 ## General Code

 - Heavily comment your code after it works, explaining exactly what each line does.